logwet/noverworld/README.md

 ## About

-When you create a new world your hotbar is replaced with the ninth saved creative hotbar (set with `c + 9`).
+When you create a new world, you will spawn in the nether at a portal.
-If you don't have a hotbar saved to that slot (ie. all 9 items empty) Noverworld will automatically save and use the following one:
+Your inventory contains a set of standard nether entry items you would have in a usual RSG situation.
+Beat the dragon and reach the credits as usual.

 ![Default Hotbar 9](assets/default_hotbar_9.png)

+The hotbar is customizable (read the FAQ section), and you can adjust it to reflect whatever post overworld split situation you'd like, but you shouldn't do so if you intend on running Noverworld the (yet to be created) speedrunning category (on https://www.speedrun.com/mc_dmce) as that will make runs illegitimate.

 You will spawn in the nether inside a portal with a random yaw (facing angle) and y height. _(These values are deterministic based on your world seed, meaning creating a world with the same seed will yield the same yaw and targeted